 Lee was awarded finalist in the Sydney Sculptural Exhibition Hidden held within the unique space of Rookwood Cemetery for her work Mandir: Shrine (2017) and Heartwood Shrine (2018).

 Since 2010 she has been the curator and public programs manager of Story Arts Festival Ipswich (SAFI) Children’s and Illustrator exhibitions at the Ipswich Community Gallery.

-Lee currently works as Teaching Artist in Queensland primary and special schools.
+Lee currently works as Teaching Artist.
 Lee maintains her arts practice at her studio in Ipswich and undertakes artist in residencies and community arts projects across Australia.